 Yes, LATAM offers onboard WiFi, but not on every flight.
-It is mainly on single-aisle aircraft flying domestic and short regional routes within South America.
-On flights that have it, LATAM Pass members can often send free text messages.
+It runs mainly on single-aisle aircraft flying domestic and short regional routes within South America.
+LATAM Pass members can often send free text messages on flights that have it.
 You can buy separate plans for browsing or streaming.
+LATAM has announced WiFi upgrades for its wide-body fleet on long-haul flights — check your specific flight for current availability.

-Key takeaways
+Key Takeaways

-Where WiFi is available on LATAM flights
+Where WiFi Is Available on LATAM Flights

-How to connect to LATAM WiFi
+How to Connect to LATAM WiFi

 - Turn on Airplane Mode on your device.